phillipclapham/neuroweaver/docs/index.md

 ### **5-Minute Morning Protocol**

 1. **Reality Check-In (60 seconds)**
    - Take three conscious breaths
    - Scan your physical sensations, emotions, and thoughts
    - Acknowledge your current state without judgment

+   After scanning your physical sensations, emotions, and thoughts, activate meta-perception through this simple technique:

+   - Ask yourself: "Who is observing these sensations, emotions, and thoughts?"
+   - Feel attention curving back upon itself—like a flashlight illuminating its own light
+   - Notice the awareness that contains all these experiences yet isn't contained by them
+   - Rest briefly in this witnessing perspective that observes without becoming identified with what it observes

+   As you become comfortable with this practice, experiment with gently expanding your awareness beyond your physical boundaries, feeling it extend into the space around you, eventually recognizing yourself as both the observer and the infinite field in which all observation occurs.

 2. **Filter Programming (120 seconds)**
    - Set your primary filter for the day (e.g., "I notice opportunities" or "I detect efficient solutions")
    - Imagine this filter activating across your perception system
    - Feel what it would be like to experience your day through this lens

 3. **Halfway Hustle Activation (60 seconds)**
    - Identify your most important action for the day
    - Feel 100% commitment to executing this action
    - Simultaneously open to unexpected assistance and alternate pathways

 4. **Compression Technique (60 seconds)**
    - Create a simple physical gesture that captures this state
    - Practice this gesture while feeling the complete state activation
    - This becomes your "state switch" to reactivate throughout the day

 ### **Implementation Bridges**